 Gold Coast Center for Veterinary Care is pleased to offer physical rehabilitation for our patients.
 Physical rehabilitation aims to increase your companion animal’s physical mobility to help return them to an optimal level of function.
 Just like with humans, movement is important to maintain or increase muscle control and strength, decrease stiffness of tendons and muscles and increase the stability of joints.
-Our highly-trained Rehabilitator and staff are committed to improving the physical and psychological well-being of your companion animal to help improve over-all quality of life.
+Our highly-trained Rehabilitators and staff are committed to improving the physical and psychological well-being of your companion animal to help improve over-all quality of life.

 Physical Rehabilitation can benefit numerous conditions, including:

 - Recovery from a soft tissue injury

 - Surgical and non-surgical patella luxation

 - Surgical and non-surgical spinal cord injuries (common in dachshunds)

 - Hip Dysplasia

 - Elbow Dysplasia

 - Arthritis and other geriatric changes

 - To increase strength